Aykhal

 Aykhal (Айха́л; Айхал, Ayxal) is an urban locality (an urban-type settlement) in Mirninsky District of the Sakha Republic, Russia, located 469 km from Mirny, the administrative center of the district, in the basin of the Vilyuy River.
 As of the 2010 Census, its population was 13,727.

 Etymology

 The name derives from the Yakut word for fame.

 Geography

 Sokhsolookh stream is located in the Aykhal's vicinity.
 The name of the stream in the Yakut language means the river of death or the river of traps, in reference to a large number of reindeer who, according to local legend, have drowned while trying to cross the river ice.

+Climate

 History

 It was founded in 1961 with the beginnings of diamond extraction from the kimberlite pipe found here.
 It was granted urban-type settlement status in the following year.
 In 1985, Yubileynaya diamond mine was opened 20 km from Aykhal.